meilisearch/cloud-providers/CONTRIBUTING.md

 ```
 This will start building and publishing all images on all platforms.

-### Publish each image manually <!-- omit in TOC -->

-In case a publication did not go well, you can manually launch each building image separately in the GitHub interface.
+💡 You can publish each image manually if a publication did not go well: you can manually launch each building image separately in the GitHub interface.
 - Click on the Action tab.
 - Choose the "Publish Manually" action on the left sidebar.
 - On the right side of the screen, select the `Use workflow from` panel.
 - On `Use workflow from` keep `Branch: main`.
 - On `Choose the provider you want to publish` select the provider you want to re-deploy.

+### Publish the AWS image <!-- omit in TOC -->

+Nothing to do!
+The image is immediatly available on AWS.
+You can see the new created image [here](https://us-east-1.console.aws.amazon.com/ec2/home) (Images -> AMI)

 ### Publish the DigitalOcean image <!-- omit in TOC -->

-In the [DigitalOcean Vendor Portal](https://marketplace.digitalocean.com/vendorportal), click on the title of the `Meilisearch` image.
+In the [DigitalOcean Vendor Portal](https://cloud.digitalocean.com/vendorportal), click on the title of the `MeiliSearch` image (type: `Droplet 1-Click`).
 A form will open for a new image submission.
 Update the information regarding the latest version in the document:

 - Update the `App version` (with the version number, without the starting v, so `vX.X.X` becomes `X.X.X`).
 - In the `System image` field, click `Select system image` and select the image you tested from the list (`Meilisearch-v.X.X.X-Debian-X`).